cometbft/cometbft/docs/data-companion/pruning.md

 ---
+order: 1
+parent:
+    title: Pruning
     order: 3
 ---

 # Pruning data from CometBFT using a Data Companion

-In this document, the pruning logic for CometBFT is explained in a more detail.
-It explains different use cases and where the pruning can be "influenced" by the data companion but the pruning logic on the node might also be influenced or controlled by the application.
+CometBFT employs a sophisticated pruning logic to eliminate unnecessary data and reduce storage requirements.
+This comprehensive document offers a detailed explanation of how CometBFT's pruning logic works.

+It covers various use cases where the data companion can influence the pruning process and explains how the application can control the pruning logic on the node.
+Our aim is to provide you with a thorough understanding of the intricate workings of CometBFT's pruning system.